-Chinese History as described in mythology begins with Pangu who created the universe and passed on his knowledge to legendary sage emperors and culture heroes who taught the ancient Chinese to communicate and to survive.
+Chinese History as described in mythology begins with Pangu, who created the universe and passed on his knowledge to legendary sage emperors and culture heroes who taught the ancient Chinese to communicate and to survive.

-The Zhou Court is attacked and sacked by rebel leaders and the Zhou dynasty flees to Luoyang.
+The Zhou Court is attacked and sacked by rebel leaders, and the Zhou dynasty flees to Luoyang.

-The Western State of Qin defeats all the warlords and takes over China.
-The new king crowns himself Shi Huangdi, which means First Emperor.
-He imposed Qin’s centralized, nonhereditary bureaucratic system on his new empire.
-He was a Legalist who imposed his power in the matters of laws and procedures, coinage and writing, thought and scholarship.
-The Confusion scholars who disagreed with him he had put to death and their books burned.
-He built the Great Wall.
+The western state of Qin defeats all the warlords and takes over China.
+The new king crowns himself Shi Huangdi, which means “First Emperor.”
+He imposes Qin’s centralized, nonhereditary, bureaucratic system on his new empire.
+Shi Huangdi, who is credited with building the Great Wall, is a legalist who imposes his power in the matters of laws and procedures, coinage and writing, thought and scholarship.
+He has put to death any Confucian scholars who disagree with him.

 The first emperor dies and revolt breaks out in his kingdom over who would be the new king.